FrancisBanville/ms_interpreting_probabilities/README.md

 $$P(L_{i \rightarrow j}) = P(L_{i \rightarrow j}| X_{i,j,k} = 1) \times
 P(X_{i,k} = 1, X_{j,k} = 1).$${#eq:co-occur}

+### Biological and environmental factors

+Local interactions may be conditioned on local environmental factors such as temperature [@Angilletta2004TemGro], precipitation [@Woodward2012CliCha], habitat structure [@Klecka2014EffHab], and presence of other taxa in the network [@Pilosof2017MulNat; @Kefi2012MorMea].
+We use the variable $E_k$ to describe the local environmental context in which interaction probabilities were estimated.
+For example, in a mesocosm experiment estimating interaction probabilities between predators and prey with and without shelters, $E_k$ would represent the presence or absence of these shelters.
+Like co-occurrence, $E_k$ can also be modeled probabilistically when the stochasticity or uncertainty of environmental factors is considered. $E_k$ represents all environmental variables that were taken into consideration when measuring interaction probabilities; it is a subset of all environmental factors acting on ecological interactions.

 Other important factors that can impact interaction probabilities at the local scale are taxa local abundances $N_{i,k}$ and $N_{j,k}$, which affect encounter probabilities [@Canard2012Emergencea], and local traits distributions $T_{i,k}$ and $T_{j,k}$ [e.g., body mass, longevity, and habitat breadth,
 @Caron2024Traitmatching], which determine the ability of individuals to interact after encountering each other [@Poisot2015Speciesa].
-Moreover, local interactions may be conditional on local environmental factors such as temperature [@Angilletta2004TemGro], precipitation [@Woodward2012CliCha], habitat structure [@Klecka2014EffHab], and presence of other taxa in the network [@Pilosof2017MulNat; @Kefi2012MorMea], as described above.
-Here, we use the variable $E_k$ to describe the local environmental context in which interaction probabilities were estimated.
-For example, in a mesocosm experiment estimating interaction probabilities between predators and prey with and without shelters,
-$E_k$ would represent the presence or absence of these shelters.
-Like co-occurrence, $E_k$ can also be modeled probabilistically when the stochasticity or uncertainty of environmental factors is considered. $E_k$ represents all environmental variables that were taken into consideration when measuring interaction probabilities; it is a subset of all environmental factors acting on ecological interactions.
-Finally, local interaction probabilities may be conditioned on higher-level properties of the network, which we denote by
+Local interaction probabilities may also be conditioned on higher-level properties of the network, which we denote by $f(L)$.
-$f(L)$.
 Many topological null models (i.e., statistical models that randomize interactions by retaining certain properties of the network while excluding others) provide interaction probabilities from selected measures of network structure, such as connectance [@Fortuna2006HabLos] and the degree distribution [@Bascompte2003NesAss].

+## Local interactions must be biological feasible

 Local interactions must be biologically feasible before occurring at a specific time and space.
 A local probability of interaction $P(L_{i \rightarrow j})$ can